CONFIG

 device_name: ""

 On regular macOS/Linux installs, leaving network.host empty keeps auto mode: Tailscale first, then LAN, used as both the advertised address and the bind.
 Setting it advertises that address to clients/peers; the bind is derived separately — a private/Tailscale IP binds itself, a hostname or an opted-in public IP binds 0.0.0.0, and a public IP without host.allow_public_bind refuses to bind at all.
-In Docker the daemon binds 0.0.0.0 inside the container while clients dial the address you advertise via ALPI_NETWORK_HOST — a LAN IP, a 100.x Tailscale IP, or a MagicDNS hostname (see docker/README.md).
+In Docker the daemon binds 0.0.0.0 inside the container.
+A LAN or 100.x Tailscale IP in ALPI_NETWORK_HOST can produce the direct client route.
+A hostname, including MagicDNS, is still valid for ALP but desktop/mobile need an explicit wss:// entry in host.endpoints (see docker/README.md).

 Takes-effect cheat sheet